 - help students with adjusting to university life

-- assist with the process of choosing a major compatable with a student's interests and abilities
+- assist with the process of choosing a major compatible with a student's interests and abilities

 - facilitate and support academic skill building

 - Assistant Dean's administrative functions (withdrawals, late drops, readmissions, etc.)